Elmsdale, Nova Scotia: Geography

 Elmsdale is centrally located in the province, between Truro and Halifax.
 The community is divided by the Shubenacadie River from the Halifax Regional Municipality.

+Recreation

+The East Hants Aquatic Centre is a swimming pool and recreation centre located in Elmsdale.
+The aquatic centre features six 25-metre swimming lanes, a waterslide, diving boards, a 20-person hot tub, a climbing wall, a lazy river, splash pads, and an outdoor splash park.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Elmsdale had a population of 413 living in 167 of its 179 total private dwellings, a change of from its 2016 population of 360.
 With a land area of 2.99 km2, it had a population density of in 2021.